michellevit/GR-Demo/README.md

 ## 4. How to Edit Schema - Production <a name="how-to-edit-schema-production"></a>
-- Note: This uses version control -> hence complexity
+- Note: This uses version control -> files in db/migrate folder
 - Open bash terminal
 - Navigate to backend dir
   - Generate a migration: rails generate migration [description of change being implemented to db]